trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-6. Compile and play with the CLI
+6. Compile and play with the CLI.

 ```bash
 npm i